abhilak/javascript-compiler/README.md

     - Runtime
     - Normal implementation
     - Thinking of making it a C type array with only one type of element
+- Closures
+- Strings and arrays
+- Parameters as an array

 ## Meetings
 ### First Meeting